wrouesnel/glauth/README.md

+**IMPORTANT**

+This is a fork of the original GLAuth project intended for my own use.
+It brings all the normal plugins into the source tree and changes the build system for easier individual deployement and management.

 # GLAuth: LDAP authentication server for developers
 Go-lang LDAP Authentication (GLAuth) is a secure, easy-to-use, LDAP server w/ configurable backends.